jimburton/scrabble/chapters/Chapter5.md

 it calls the function that reads a move from the terminal.
 Otherwise, it calls the function that plays an AI move.

-To make the process of entering text nicer we use the `haskeline` library.
-That means we can use the backspace and arrow keys when entering a move -- otherwise we would have to type everything perfectly the first try. `haskeline` reads input from users into its own monadic type, `InputT`.
-Any time we want to run an `IO` action inside an `InputT` action we need to "lift" the `IO` action using `liftIO` which has the type `MonadIO m => IO a -> m a`.

-The second argument to `takeTurn` is a `Maybe Text` that allos us to display an optional message to the user.
-Within the function the `gameOver` field of the game is checked.
-If it is true, we pass the game to the `doGameOver` function.
-Otherwise, either an AI player or a human player takes a turn.

 ```haskell
 takeTurn :: Game -- ^ The game
          -> Maybe Text -- ^ Previous score as text